ArtPoon/slides/markdown/mimm4750g-l5.md

 # Dynamic programming

+* Finding the optimal placement of gaps is difficult!
-* Dynamic programming is a fundmanetal concept in computer science.
+* Dynamic programming is a fundamental concept in computer science.
 * A complex problem can be broken down into a sequence of much smaller, simpler *recursive* problems.
 * "Recursive" means that the problems are nested within each other.
 Solving one is part of solving another.
 * Retrieving the solutions to problems nested within the next problem saves work!